karolisdailidonis/DORM/README.md

 ## Install

-Simply download the main DORM folder from the src/ and paste it into your project.
+Simply download the DORM repo and paste it into your project or Webspace root folder.
 The project follows PSR-4 code style guide with namespaces and autoload, that means you only need to include the autoload.

 ```php
 include 'DORM/autoload.php';